Likgiltig/ScryptTerminal/README.md

 ```

-**CRITICAL ENCRYPTION DISCLAIMER:** The security of your encrypted files is entirely dependent on the strength and secrecy of your password.
+**CRITICAL ENCRYPTION DISCLAIMER:** The security of your encrypted files is entirely dependent on the strength and secrecy of your password/key.
 Use a strong, unique password, if you lose your password or key, your data will be lost forever.